-23. Online safety and personal electronic devices
+24. Online safety

-Skerton St Luke's CE School will adhere to the Online Safety Ploicy at all times and is committed to keeping children safe online.
+Skerton St Luke's CE School will adhere to the Online Safety Policy at all times and is committed to keeping children safe online.
+The school recognises that addressing online safety issues should form an integral part of the school's safeguarding arrangements.